 Self-injury by rabbits is rare but not unknown.
-Fur-pulling can is found in rabbits that don’t have enough to chew, are kept without hay etc., and may develop into self injury.
+Over grooming can is found in rabbits that don’t have enough to chew, are kept without hay etc., and may develop into self injury.
 Usually fur pulling will cease if unlimited hay and chew toys are given as soon as possible.
-Light intensity may also lead to fur pulling (Blackmore et al., 1986)
+Light intensity may also lead to fur pulling (Blackmore et al., 1986, Srivastava et al., 2014)

 More serious is the rabbit that chews its feet or body producing real injury.
 It may start with an itch, then develop into compulsive licking/chewing.
 They can start biting themselves anywhere they can reach but the paws, particularly the front ones, are the most usual site.
 There may be a hereditary component to this behaviour in some rabbits (Igluaer et al., 1995).

 Dental pain, or indeed any kind of bodily pain, can produce self harm.
 It is essential to have a good veterinary check up.
 Pooky-C, shown here wearing a pink knitted jacket to protect his skin from being chewed, was rescued when near death.
 His teeth had grown through his tongue splitting it in two, he was fed wrongly and his siblings all died.
 After veterinary treatment and good conditions, he regained some of his hair but eventually had to be put down to spare him further suffering.